yuvarajmms/cloud-security/README.md

 - <a href="https://aws.amazon.com/compliance/data-protection/">Data Protection & Privacy at AWS</a> Build with comprehensive data protection in the cloud
 - <a href="https://azure.microsoft.com/en-us/explore/trusted-cloud/privacy">Azure Data Privacy in the Trusted Cloud </a> You control your data
 - <a href="https://cloud.google.com/security/transparency">Google Cloud Transparency & Data Protection </a> Creating trust through transparency

+# Compliance

+Cloud compliance refers to adhering to regulatory, industry, and organizational standards when utilizing cloud services.
+Cloud providers often offer various compliance certifications and frameworks to demonstrate their commitment to security and data privacy.

+- <a href="https://aws.amazon.com/compliance/programs/">AWS Compliance</a>
+- <a href="https://learn.microsoft.com/en-us/azure/compliance/">Azure Compliance</a>
+- <a href="https://cloud.google.com/security/compliance">Google Cloud Compliance</a>

 # Zero Trust in Cloud Security